mirkosignorelli/Teaching/MathStat2/README.md

-# Datasets for Mathematical Statistics 2
+# Datasets for Mathematical Statistics 2 (module on Longitudinal Data Analysis)

 ## Lecture 1